nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d-banner.md

 <script src="https://gist.github.com/nomad-software/306fbfb52f7c88e234066236a689b896.js"></script>

-Here the <code>foo</code> function defines an <code>int</code> as its first parameter.
-During the call we pass this argument using a literal (or alternatively a variable) prefixing the call appended via a dot e.g. <code>123.foo()</code>.
+Here the `foo` function defines an `int` as its first parameter.
+During the call we pass this argument using a literal (or alternatively a variable) prefixing the call appended via a dot e.g. `123.foo()`.
 Because the first parameter is now fulfilled using dot notation, the argument is no longer required to be passed in the call’s parens.
-Because the function no longer needs any arguments, the parens are optional as shown on by the last <code>assert</code>.
+Because the function no longer needs any arguments, the parens are optional as shown on by the last `assert`.

 **This dot notation syntax is commonly referred to as UFCS (Uniform Function Call Syntax)** You can read more about the rationale behind it in an aptly named article called [Uniform Function Call Syntax](http://www.drdobbs.com/cpp/uniform-function-call-syntax/232700394) by [Walter Bright](https://en.wikipedia.org/wiki/Walter_Bright).